 The next graph shows the months of supply by stage of construction.
 “Months of supply” is inventory at each stage, divided by the sales rate.

-There are 1.2 months of completed supply (red line).
-This is close to the normal level.
+There are 1.1 months of completed supply (red line).
+This is slightly below the normal level.

-The inventory of new homes under construction is at 5.0 months (blue line).
-This elevated level of homes under construction is due to supply chain constraints.
+The inventory of new homes under construction is at 4.1 months (blue line).
+This has declined from 7 months in July 2022, but is still a large number of homes under construction.

 And about 1.6 months of potential inventory have not been started (grey line) - about double the normal level.
 Homebuilders are probably waiting to start some homes until they have a firmer grasp on prices and demand.